 "If I you can answer me who I am.
 Then at least I will have an identity.
 I will know what or who to be."

 By knocking on house you interact with the ego inside of it.
-With the project we are exploring a basic understanding that humans have free will.
-But that freedom of choice leads to anxiety.
-In other words, man since he is free and aware of possibilities, anxiety is part of human experience.
-With choices comes the absolute responsibility for one’s action.
-The fear and anxiety of this responsibility leads many people to ignore both their freedom and their responsibility by letting other people make their choices for them, resulting in bad faith.
+With the project we are exploring a basic understanding that humans have free will, but that freedom of choice leads to anxiety, and with this the absolute responsibility for one’s action.
+The fear and anxiety of this responsibility leads many people to ignore both their freedom and their responsibility by letting other people make their choices for them.

 Exposure to media is a shock to our nervous system that blocks feelings of discomfort and, like lab rats, has us mindlessly navigating through a maze for more satisfaction.
 Marshall McLuhan explains that access to tools and technology in society determines how that society will crumble or prosper.
 We become what we behold.
 An example of a technology that has been able to change social behavior is the television.
 Television is an urban compound that is present in almost all houses and the simple act of turning a television on can reduce a room full of people into silence.With a squeezer, a genital like tangible music interface to interact with your television or any device with a headphone output, you are able to modify the audio pitch of the gadget, which it is attached to.
 The variation of the pitch is proportional to the pressure exerted to the squeezer.
 The more pressure, the higher the pitch.